Omni Calculator logo

 If you're searching for how to round to the nearest hundredth, this calculator is what you need.
 Input the number to round, and the calculator will do its job.

 The calculator uses, by default, the half up rounding mode, the one used most of the time in math.
-Even so, if you click on the advanced mode, you can change it.
+Even so, if you want to use the other rounding modes, we encourage you to visit our principal rounding calculator, where you can see how the up, down, ceiling, floor, and the different rounding modes work.

 Keep reading this article to learn more about rounding to the nearest hundredth, or look at the FAQ section, where you'll see 2.85 rounded to the nearest hundredth and other similar questions.